The Classic canvases are eraser-proof. Under the following conditions, you can remove sketches without leaving any residue.

-Stretched canvases can be painted with very different colors.
-You can, depending on what effect would like to be achieved, use different colors or partially combine with each other.
+Stretched canvases can be painted with different types of paints.
+Depending on the effect you would like to achieve, you can use different paints or combine them with each other.

 Acrylic paints are acrylic acid-based paints that can be diluted with water.